Maresin: Sources

 The maresins have been detected primarily as products made by monocyte-macrophage cells types.
 MaR1 has been identified in the synovial fluid taken from the joints of patients with rheumatoid arthritis.
 In a murine model of acute respiratory distress syndrome, MaR1 production was detected; its generation appeared to reflect an interaction between blood platelets and neutrophils wherein 12-lipoxygenase-rich platelets generated 13(S),14(S)-epoxy-maresin which was then passed to neutrophils which hydrolyzed the epoxy maresin to MaR1.
-Planaria worms metabolize DHA to Mar1 during the healing phase of experimentally induced tissue injury.
+Planaria worms metabolize DHA to MaR1 during the healing phase of experimentally induced tissue injury.

 Activities

 Studies suggest that maresins are involved in resolving inflammatory and allergic reactions, in wound healing, and in abating neuropathic pain.

-Mar1 enhances the uptake (i.e. stimulates the efferocytosis) of apoptotic human neutrophils by human macrophages, stimulates macrophage phagocytosis, and limits the infiltration of neutrophils into the inflamed peritoneum of mice.
+MaR1 enhances the uptake (i.e. stimulates the efferocytosis) of apoptotic human neutrophils by human macrophages, stimulates macrophage phagocytosis, and limits the infiltration of neutrophils into the inflamed peritoneum of mice.
 In a murine model of acute respiratory distress syndrome, MaR1 generation was detected in a temporally regulated manner with early MaR1 production was dependent on platelet-neutrophil interactions; intravascular MaR1 was organ-protective, leading to decreased lung neutrophils, edema, tissue hypoxia, and prophlogistic mediators.

 In a murine model of a self-limiting pulmonary allergic reaction, MaR1 reduced lung inflammation.
-It appeared to act at least in part by augmenting the generation of regulatory T cells which interacted with Group 2 innate lymphoid cells (i.e. Helper T cell lymphocytes, see Innate lymphoid cell#GroupILC) to markedly suppress the production of two cytokines, Interleukin-5 and Interleukin-13, implicated in mediating allergic reactions.
+It appeared to act at least in part by augmenting the generation of regulatory T cells which interacted with Group 2 innate lymphoid cells (i.e. helper T cell lymphocytes) to markedly suppress the production of two cytokines, interleukin-5 and interleukin-13, implicated in mediating allergic reactions.
 MaR1 accelerated tissue regeneration in experimentally injured planaria worms.
 In particular, it increasing the rate of head reappearance in beheaded worms.
 And, MaR1 reduced neuropathic pain in a mouse model by inhibiting a neuron ion channel, TRPV1, and thereby blocking capsaicin-induced inward currents and neuron excitation.

-Mar2 possess at least some of the activities ascribed to MaR1.
+MaR2 possesses at least some of the activities ascribed to MaR1.
 It enhances human macrophage phagocytosis of particles and efferocytosis of apoptotic human neutrophils and reduces neutrophil infiltration into the inflamed peritoneum of mice.
-Its potencies ins producing these responses are similar to those of MaR1.
+Its potencies in producing these responses are similar to those of MaR1.

-13(S),14(S)-epoxy-maresin inhibits the production of the arachidonic acid metabolite, Leukotriene B4 (LTB4), by directly inactivating the enzyme, Leukotriene-A4 hydrolase, which converts the LTB4 precursor, Leukotriene A4, to LTB4; this effect may contribute to the resolution of inflammatory responses by reducing the production of the proinflammatory mediator, LTB4.
+13(S),14(S)-epoxy-maresin inhibits the production of the arachidonic acid metabolite, leukotriene B4 (LTB4), by directly inactivating the enzyme, leukotriene-A4 hydrolase, which converts the LTB4 precursor, leukotriene A4, to LTB4; this effect may contribute to the resolution of inflammatory responses by reducing the production of the proinflammatory mediator, LTB4.